moongoal/libccl/README.md

 |CCL_FEATURE_STL_COMPAT|Include the STL compatibility header
 |CCL_FEATURE_DEFAULT_ALLOCATION_FLAGS|Enable default allocation flags.
 Disabling this flag will result in a compilation error whenever default allocation flags are not manually defined

-Default values are availble in [features.hpp](include/ccl/features.hpp).
+Default values are available in [features.hpp](include/ccl/features.hpp).

 To override the presence of any feature, define `CCL_OVERRIDE_FEATURE_<FEATURE_NAME>`.
 This will disable the definition any pre-processor symbols related to the given feature.